Nhat-NguyenDang/ocr/README.md

 # ocr
-Some preprocessing function for image processing to use Google API OCR
+Some preprocessing function for image processing for OCR